RapzSenpai/Realme-C11-2021/README.md

 Side buttons not working properly.
 ```
 I guarantee you 100% success afterwards.
-Just follow the steps inside that link; Goodluck!
+Just follow the steps inside that link.
+Goodluck!
 ```
 My phone is Realme c11 2021 - RMX3231
 With 2gb ram and 32 gb rom